 People spend a lot of time online.
 A LOT.
-And unfortunately, with easy access to the Internet on all devices, the World Wide Web can be a distraction to many employees.
-Playing games, chatting with friends, doing a little online shopping and looking up mindless information are just a few ways employees waste quality work time.
-Checking the web activity of an employee may reveal they are looking for a job elsewhere, that they are in communication with competitors, or that the drop in productivity is directly linked to how often they check their Facebook accounts, order gym equipment online or how often they “like” a photo of their friends on Instagram.
-All of this is very useful when determining what type of person is beneficial for your company, and those who aren’t.
+It’s no surprise that with access to the internet on all devices, the temptation can be a distraction to employees.
+Playing games, chatting with friends, spending a little time online shopping and looking up mindless information are just a few of the ways your employees waste quality work time–often not even realizing how much time they’ve been distracted.
+Checking the web activity of an employee to spy on text messages may reveal that they are looking for a job elsewhere, that they are in communication with competitors, or that the drop in productivity is directly related to how often they check their social media accounts.
+All of this is very useful when determining which candidates are beneficial for your company, and those who aren’t.

 Spy on Text Messages With Utility Apps

 Utility programs like Norton Utilities have been around for a long time and are a great resource for digging around and optimizing a PC.
 But over the past few months these apps are becoming very popular and very effective at digging around and uncovering information in cell phones.
 I came across one such app called DDI Utilities.